yanhaha233/skill-lab/README.md

 Raw learning materials for the Engineering Skills RAGFlow pipeline.

-Put source material under:
+You do not need to classify materials while learning.
+Drop anything worth remembering into inbox/; n8n and DeepSeek will infer the skill, type, tags, title, and card structure, then upload the generated card to RAGFlow.

+Example files:

 `	ext
-playwright/raw/
-playwright/errors/
-playwright/snippets/
-playwright/experiments/
-playwright/notes/
+inbox/playwright-locator-strict-mode.md
+inbox/docker-volume-permission.md
+inbox/n8n-http-json-body-error.md
 `

-n8n will convert supported files into structured skill cards and upload them to RAGFlow.
+The older per-skill folders can stay as references, but the active workflow only reads inbox/.